What is Business Engagement?

 Business Engagement works with key regional, national and international partners to develop academic-industry links and strategic business partnerships with the overall aim of generating positive reputation, impact and income.

 The Business Engagement Partners work with many commercial businesses, small and large.
 Business Engagement can introduce you to companies in your area of research and set up commercial contracts for project collaboration.
 They can also help you to identify suitable funding mechanisms and advise on business case and project planning.

-Andy's aim is to create, develop and maximise strategic relationships with business that create impact, deliver income and increase the influence of the College of Social Sciences.
+Andy works in a strategic capacity in CoSS, CAL and LES, uniquely positioning him as an expert in interdisciplinary research across the three Colleges.
+His aim is to create, develop and maximise strategic relationships with business that demonstrate impact, generate income and increase the influence of the College of Social Sciences.

 What does business engagement mean for you?